microsoft/CCF/doc/build_apps/js_app_bundle.rst

 - ``"js_module"``: The path to the module containing the endpoint handler, relative to the ``src/`` folder.
 - ``"js_function"``: The name of the endpoint handler function.
 This must be the name of a function exported by the ``js_module``.
-- ``"authn_policies"``: A list of authentication policies to be applied before the endpoint is executed.
-See :ref:`the description of authentication in C++ <build_apps/logging_cpp:Authentication>` for an explanation of how these policies are applied.
-Possible values are:
+- ``"authn_policies"``: A list of :ref:`authentication policies <build_apps/auth>` to be applied before the endpoint is executed.
+An empty list indicates an unauthenticated endpoint which can be called by anyone.
+Possible entries are:

   - ``"user_cert"``
   - ``"user_sig"``